Note

 Installation

-The Bacula File Daemon and the Hyper-V Winapi Plugin need to be installed on the Hyper-V host server.
-The Hyper-V Winapi Plugin Windows installer is the same as the Hyper-V WMI Plugin installer.
+The Bacula File Daemon and the Hyper-V WinAPI Plugin need to be installed on the Hyper-V host server.
+The Hyper-V WinAPI Plugin Windows installer is the same as the Hyper-V WMI Plugin installer.

 You can choose to install one or the other from the Plugin tree.